Mahmoud Abbas: Published works and statements about the Holocaust

 I wrote in detail about the Holocaust and said I did not want to discuss numbers.
 I quoted an argument between historians in which various numbers of casualties were mentioned.
 One wrote there were 12 million victims and another wrote there were 800,000.
 I have no desire to argue with the figures.
 The Holocaust was a terrible, unforgivable crime against the Jewish nation, a crime against humanity that cannot be accepted by humankind.
 The Holocaust was a terrible thing and nobody can claim I denied it.

-In 2012, Abbas told Al Mayadeen, a Beirut television station affiliated with Iran and Hezbollah, that he "challenges anyone who can deny that the Zionist movement had ties with the Nazis before World War II".
-In 2013, he reasserted that "the Zionist movement had ties with the Nazis".
-The following year, he described the Holocaust as "the most heinous crime in modern history."

-During a meeting of the Palestinian National Council in 2018, Abbas stated that Jews in Europe were massacred for centuries because of their "social role related to usury and banks."
-The speech was widely condemned by Israel, the United Nations, the European Union, Germany, Sweden, United States, former officials of the Obama administration, Peace Now and the Anti-Defamation League.
-A New York Times editorial said "Let Abbas's vile words be his last as Palestinian leader."

 In August 2022, during a joint press conference with German Chancellor Olaf Scholz in Berlin, Abbas was asked by an attending journalist if he would apologize for the 1972 Munich massacre of Israeli Olympic athletes by Palestinian terrorists.
 He responded that "If we want to go over the past, go ahead.
 I have 50 slaughters that Israel committed… 50 massacres, 50 slaughters, 50 holocausts."
-In an interview afterwards with the Bild tabloid, Scholz condemned Abbas' statements as a trivialization of the Holocaust.
+In an interview afterwards with the Bild tabloid, Scholz condemned Abbas's statements as a trivialization of the Holocaust.
 The remarks were also condemned by the Israeli Ministry of Foreign Affairs.
 Following an offense report for "relativizing the Shoah", in Berlin a criminal investigation was opened by police to determine if Abbas is guilty of Volksverhetzung.
 The investigation was closed because Abbas enjoys diplomatic immunity.